-When the College begins an investigation into a Sexual Harassment complaint, the College will provide written notice to the Complainant and the Respondent not less than five days before any initial interviews are conducted.
+When the College begins an investigation into a sex discrimination complaint, the College will provide written notice to the Complainant and the Respondent not less than five days before any initial interviews are conducted.
 This is to allow both parties sufficient time to prepare for the initial interview.
 The written notice will include the following information:

-- Key details of the alleged Sexual Harassment incident, including who was involved, the date and location if known, and the alleged misconduct that constitutes Sexual Harassment. - The Respondent is presumed not responsible during the grievance process. - Both the Complainant and the Respondent are entitled to an advisor of their choice.
+- The College's Title IX grievance procedures. - Key details of the alleged sexual harassment incident, including the parties involved, the date and location if known, and the alleged misconduct that constitutes sexual harassment. - The Respondent is presumed not responsible for the alleged sexual harassment until a determination is made at the conclusion of the grievance process.
+Prior to such a determination, the parties will have an opportunity to present relevant and not otherwise impermissible evidence to a trained, impartial decision maker. - Both the Complainant and the Respondent are entitled to an advisor of their choice.
 The advisor may be an attorney but does not have to be.
 If either party does not have an advisor, the College will provide one at no cost to the party, solely for the purpose of conducting cross-examination on the party's behalf during the live hearing. - Neither party nor the school is allowed to seek, permit questions or allow the introduction of evidence that is protected by a recognized privilege, such as attorney-client privilege or doctorpatient privilege.
 This information can only be used during an investigation if the person holding that privilege has waived it. - Both parties may inspect and review evidence gathered by the College during the investigation. - The Student Code of Conduct prohibits knowingly making false statements or submitting false information during the grievance process.
 False statements include statements that omit a material fact, as well as statements that the speaker knows to be untrue. - Retaliation constitutes an independent violation of this policy. - The College does not engage in informal resolution for complaints of Sexual Harassment.